Translated by Jasmine Nishino

 This line is convenient to go to Akihabara, Tsukiji, Ginza, and Roppongi.
 Look for the silver mark to get on this line.

-You can get on the two Tokyo metro lines mentioned above at the basement of the JR Ueno station.
+You can board the two Tokyo Metro Lines mentioned above in the basement of the JR Ueno Station.

 Keisei Line Ueno Station

-This line is convenient to go to Narita Airport.
+This line is convenient when heading to Narita Airport.

 Toei Oedo Line Ueno Okachimachi Station